stefanGT44/AudioVisualizer-RealTime-Histogram/README.md

 ## Overview
 The application supports visualization and playback of .wav files, or it can directly visualize microphone input.
-<br> The visual representation is a histogram - bars on the X axis represent frequencies ranging from 43Hz up to 22050Hz, the Y axis represents the magnitude (strength) of frequencies.
+<br> The visual representation is a histogram - bars on the X axis represent frequencies ranging from 43Hz up to 22050Hz, the Y axis represents the amplitude (strength) of frequencies.

 ![Alt text](images/pic1.png?raw=true "")
 ![Alt text](images/pic2.png?raw=true "")